 Develop Good Oral Health Habits Early

 Teaching your child oral hygiene practices like brushing and flossing can help set the stage for good dental care throughout their life.
+Using kids’ learning songs to help them master healthy habits can be very helpful in this regard.
+Once you do it, you will find that singing along is fun and kids will love it.
 This is also the time to get them to start avoiding sugary foods and eat a well-balanced diet.
 You also need to encourage them to visit the dentist for regular check-ups and cleanings.
 All these practices will result in fewer dental problems and encourage your child to develop good eating habits that will pay off later in life.

 Lessen the Fear of Going to the Dentist